 - Protein shake

 30-40 minutes after the training, you can drink a protein shake or whey protein.
-Then, after 1.5 hours after training, you need to eat fully – meat or fish with vegetables and fruits.
-All this should be either fresh or steamed (but not fried).
+It’s generally recommended that in order to reload your muscles, you should eat a full meal consisting of meat or fish with vegetables and fruits approximately within an 1-1.5 after your workout.
+All this should be either fresh, steamed, baked, or grilled, but not fried.

 Common mistakes during the training

 The prolonged high-intensity phase of the training and, which may cause the loss of intensity.
 No need to do a high-intensity phase longer than 30 seconds.